Other People Often Aren't As Shallow As They Seem

 They have good social skills

-Some people go so far as to think anyone who seems comfortable with social interaction, and who is happy in a group, is automatically a brainless sheep.
+Some people go so far as to think anyone who seems comfortable with social interaction, and who is chatty in a group, is automatically a brainless sheep.
 They think deep people can only be wretched social outcasts.
-I think it's always good to be able to get along with others.
-Even if you're super complicated and hardly anyone can converse on your level, it doesn't hurt.
+Yes, sometimes if you're very bright it can put up a wall between you and other people, but that doesn't mean everyone who's sociable is a dummy.

 In moderation shallowness isn't inherently bad